HKVCA Web Help:

 "Forties" WWII POWS by the Japanese - an American emphasis, but worth a visit.

-Canada's History - "History is happening right now at Canada's History, where our mission is to make the discovery of our nation's past relevant, engaging, empowering and accessible to all Canadians."
+Canada's History - (Once you've arrived on the home page, search for "hong kong".)
+"History is happening right now at Canada's History, where our mission is to make the discovery of our nation's past relevant, engaging, empowering and accessible to all Canadians."

 "Lasting Legacy" - Gander Schools account of Sgt Gander